-A myth runs deep in Western culture that can be traced through everything from wild west novels to space exploration and the origin stories of Silicon Valley startups.
+A myth runs deep in Western culture that can be traced through everything from Wild West novels to space exploration and the origin stories of Silicon Valley startups.
 It is a myth that crosses creative boundaries, driving blockbuster sales of Steve Jobs biographies, inspiring visitors to Michelangelo’s ceiling frescoes in the Sistine Chapel, and fueling criticisms of Beyoncé when her albums credit dozens of writers.
 It is repeated in history books and celebrated in TED talks.
 It is the myth of the lone pioneer.
 This lone pioneer may be a hero with a thousand faces, but he is a singular hero.
 His journey celebrates the self-discovery that comes with creating, but at its heart, it also affirms a reductive identity that is based in self-sufficiency.
 Everyone else is invisible in his story.

-Today’s race for AI is the greatest hero of all, with Singularity driving a new wave of pioneer narratives featuring man as maker and machine as protagonist.
+Today’s race for artificial intelligence (AI) is the greatest hero of all, with Singularity driving a new wave of pioneer narratives featuring man as maker and machine as protagonist.
 Yet this cultural mythology contradicts the characteristic that most distinguishes the rising AI age: ambiguity.
 Creating technology is now a practice of designing for the uncertain and coding for the indeterminate.
 In the history of design and technology, human and technical variability have long been treated as error: a deviation from the norm to be simplified away, either in service of mass-scale market growth or because a diversity of possibilities threatens individual control.
 Yet human lives are full of ambiguous interdependencies.
 In his essay “Resisting Reduction: A Manifesto,” Joichi Ito asserts that when successful, systems of these interdependencies form value exchanges marked by a flourishing function and drawing from “diversity and the richness of experience.”
 Interdependence is a necessary reality.
 Every pioneer needs a patron, every artist needs a group of creatives to inspire and provoke.
 No pioneer, no artist, no inventor ever makes it alone.
 These human truths lead us to question the reductive cultural myth of self-sufficiency as the highest form of worth and instead affirm one of adaptive interconnectivity.

-Examining a few key myths can help reveal the roots of reductive systems in technology and how we might transcend these deep seated paradigms.
+Examining a few key myths can help reveal the roots of reductive systems in technology and how we might transcend these deep-seated paradigms.
 The stories we tell frame the choices we make.
 One way to gain insight into the connection between makers and their creations is to study existing factors that break and build human relationships.
 To begin, flourishing systems that promote interconnectivity would have diverse touchpoints, they would value interdependence, and they would cultivate a strong sense of belonging.

 Systems that Have Diverse Touchpoints

 The power of the bell curve still echoes through the design of society, from classrooms to computers.
 Left-handed students are seated in desks made with the assumption that normal human beings are right-handed.
-Important features of smartphone applications are placed based where the average user, presumably right-handed, is likely to reach for them.
-The first personal computers were designed for a mythic average human who could dedicate a high degree of visual and cognitive attention to navigating a graphic user interface, to the exclusion of anyone who didn’t match this profile.
+Important features of smartphone applications are placed where the average user, presumably right-handed, is likely to reach for them.
+The first personal computers were designed for a mythic average human who could dedicate a high degree of visual and cognitive attention to navigating a graphical user interface, to the exclusion of anyone who didn’t match this profile.
 As greater numbers of people use technology in exponentially diverse ways, in different contexts and environments, greater numbers of people are also experiencing moments of exclusion.

 Reductive ways of thinking about people leads to reductive touchpoints in the design of a system.
 Imagine a playground full of only one kind of swing.
 This swing requires you to be a certain height with two arms and two legs.
 The only people who will come to play are people who match this design, because the design welcomes them and no one else.
 And yet there are many different ways to design an experience of swinging.
 You could adjust the shape and size of the seat.
 You could keep a person stationary and swing the environment around them.
 Participation doesn’t require a particular design, but a particular design can prohibit participation.